Threads of Life: A History of the World through the Eye of a Needle

 $29.99

 I really enjoyed two earlier novels by Carrie Tiffany, particularly Mateship with Birds, which won the Stella Prize.
 Exploded View is another thing altogether, and as one reviewer warned, not for the faint-hearted.The narrator is a young girl whose mother has a new partner, referred to as ‘father man’.
 He sets up an illegal car repair workshop in the backyard.
-His abusive behaviour leads the girl to resist him through … Read more »
+His abusive behaviour leads the girl to resist him … Read more »